spinza/CTWUG-Bucket/README.md

-xkcd-Bucket
+CTWUG-Bucket
 ===========

-Bucket is one of three bots in [xkcd's](http://xkcd.com) IRC Channel.
+Bucket is one of the bots on [CTWUG](http://www.ctwug.za.net) IRC Channels.
 The source is available here, which includes a sample database with a minimal configuration.

-The full database is not publicly available.
+The bot was copied from xkcd-Bucket.
+Some of the links below reference the original documentation.

 What is Bucket?
 ---------------